1 minutes estimated reading time

 Smartphone addiction gets the Scott Galloway treatment.
 Childhood smartphone addiction has been a social and government issue in China for years as part of wider concerns over online and mobile gaming.
-So in some respects Galloway on smartphone addition feels behind the curve.
+So in some respects Galloway on smartphone addiction feels behind the curve.
 What is more interesting is how smartphone addiction goes beyond gaming into areas like airline loyalty schemes.

 40 years of hip hop